foxbunny/duckweed/README.md

 ```

 So the part where we use `<inputView>` as a JSX element is not that weird.
-However, we see something new, which is the `act.as()` business.
+However, we see something new, the `act.as()` business.
 The `act.as()`
 function creates a delegated `act()` function.
 Without going into too much
-detail, it basically let's the parent view 'own' the messages in the child
+detail, it basically lets the parent view 'own' the messages in the child views.
-views.

 Why would we want the parent to own the child messages?
 From the perspective of
 the runner, there is no such thing as a 'child view' and 'child actions'.